zachnieto/neatqueueweb/docs/README.md

 ### `/timer winnervotemessage`
 #### Description
- (Default: 0) Sets the delay before showing the winner voting message.
+ (Default: 0) Sets the delay before enabling the winner voting message.
 #### Usage: `/timer winnervotemessage [seconds]`
 #### Arguments:
 `seconds`: *(Required)* Enter the time in SECONDS, or 0 to disable.